SalarGhotaslo/GithubCV/README.md

 #### Makers Academy (December-2020 to April-2021)

 - During my time at Makers, I built full-stack applications using test-driven development and object-oriented programming.
-- Frequently used pairng in order to problem solve efficiently, requiring teamwork and communication and ran stand-ups and retros
+- Frequently used pairing in order to problem solve efficiently, requiring teamwork and communication and ran stand-ups and retros
   Extra skills used throughout:
 - OOP, TDD, MVC, DDD
 - Agile, CI/CD